Snowbreak: Containment Zone Tier List

 SupportB-

-Roles: support, CC
+Roles: CC Support

 While initially unimpressive, Nita turns out to bring just enough utility and damage to find herself an occasional spot on team lineups.